 Criminal drug possession charges in New York City are serious criminal offences that may have life changing consequences.
 If found guilty of New York Penal Law 220.21, a defendant will serve significant jail time and possibly fines.
 In addition, a criminal record may impact certain professional license requirements and future employment opportunities.
 New York Penal Law 220.21 also known as criminal possession in the first degree is a serious matter that requires serious attention.
 Call the Kushner Law Group now for a free consultation at (718) 504-1440.
-We can have an excellent record of successes in defending our clients rights.

 Criminal possession of a Controlled Substance in the 1st degree, or New York Penal Law 220.21, is a class A-I felony that states: